Piero24/B.R.I.O.S./.github/README_OLD.md

 ### Distance Estimation Algorithm

-Bleissant uses the **Log-Distance Path Loss Model**, which is one of the most widely used models for indoor distance estimation:
+B.R.I.O.S. uses the **Log-Distance Path Loss Model**, which is one of the most widely used models for indoor distance estimation:

 $$d = 10^{\frac{TX_{power} - RSSI_{smoothed}}{10 \cdot n}}$$